wssbck/training-oreilly-iceberg/README.md

 ./drun
 ```

+### Cleanup

-Remove all Docker containers and images generated for the purpose of the training:
+You can remove all Docker containers and images generated for the purpose of the training by running:

 ```sh
 ./dclean